mnieber/aspiration/README.md

 Notes:

 - we installed callbacks for `selectItem` in the `Selection` host class instance.
-- each callback function has a `this` argument that is bound to the callbacks object
-- each callback function receives the host function arguments (in this case: `selectionParams`)
+- each callback function has a `this` argument that is bound to the callbacks-object.
+This callbacks-object contains the host function arguments (in this case: `selectionParams`) as field values.
 - you may specify a `enter` and `exit` callback that are called at the start and the end of the host function (i.e. `selectItem`).
-- if you inspect the `Selection_selectItem` callbacks object then you will see that it extends the `Cbs` baseclass that contains `enter` and `exit`.
+If you inspect the `Selection_selectItem` callbacks-object then you will see that it extends the `Cbs` baseclass that contains `enter` and `exit`.
-- The explicit `this` argument in the `select` function is not strictly necessary, but it helps the reader of the code who will otherwise be surprised that `this` refers to the callback object and not to the `Selection` instance.
+- The explicit `this` argument in the `select` function is not strictly necessary, but it helps the reader of the code who will otherwise be surprised that `this` refers to the callbacks-object and not to the `Selection` instance.

 ## Type safety